Saving Zim by Dib07

 Gir thought for a moment.
 This idle posturing was more suited to something with sentient qualities than robotic.

-Zim watched, still squatting on the floor.
-It was much too painful yet to sit, and much too painful to flatten himself to the ground.
+Zim watched, squatting awkwardly on the floor.
+It was much too painful to sit or lay down, and much too painful to stand again.
 He wasn't sure how deep Gir had managed to go in.
-Was his spooch in jeopardy?
-Or was it just a flesh wound?
-His PAK was burning with activity as it hastened to still the blood loss, arrest the pain, and secure the site from infection.
-But it would take longer for the actual wound to close.
-First it had to coagulate.
-And that could take a few minutes.
+Was his spooch in jeopardy, or was it just a flesh wound?
+His PAK was burning with activity as it hastened to still the blood loss, arrest the pain, and secure the site from infection, but it would take longer for the actual wound to close.
+First it had to coagulate, and that could take several minutes.

 "Nope.
 Sorry.
 Nothing there."
 The robot concluded at last.

 "Could... c-could you just... m-maybe..."
-He felt his heart stagger and lurch as if the very blood it was trying to pump was now nothing but air.
-The whole base around him was now transforming into a dark swathe of grey.
-Was it another blackout?
-Or was it he who was blacking out?
+He felt his heart stagger and lurch as if the very blood it was trying to pump had become thicker than molasses.
+The base around him was falling into swathes of dark snow where not even the gentle, comforting pulses of light could be seen winking through.

-It was the last thing he heard.
-In order to save energy to protect its host, the PAK had put him to sleep.
+It was the last thing he heard as he tumbled forwards, chin hitting the metal of the floor.
+In order to save energy to protect its host, the PAK sent him to sleep.